jjjjcccjjf/amaiashowroom/README.md

-                "To know the inclusions of my purchase", "To get real-time information on the project", "To get inspired by interior design of the model units", "To get a feel of the environment"
+                "To know the inclusions of my purchase", "To get real-time information on the project", "To get inspired by interior design of the model units", "To get a feel of the environment", "Others"
             ],
             "non_buyer": [
-                "I plan to purchase an Amaia unit and just need more information", "To see whether this would fit my immediate requirements for a home", "To get ideas for my future home", "Just curious about the new developments in my community" ]
+                "I plan to purchase an Amaia unit and just need more information", "To see whether this would fit my immediate requirements for a home", "To get ideas for my future home", "Just curious about the new developments in my community", "Others"
+            ]
         },
+        "source": [
+            "Amaia website",
+            "Online articles",
+            "Blogs",
+            "Social media sites (e.g. Facebook)",
+            "Property listing (e.g. Property 24)",
+            "Recommendations from family or friends",
+            "Exhibit/booth at mall or elsewhere",
+            "Magazines/newspapers",
+            "Billboards, streamers",
+            "Flyers, brochures",
+            "Saw the actual site",
+            "Others"
+        ],
         "budget": [
             "Below 1M",
             "1M-1.9M",